Nicholas II: Tsesarevich

-Though Nicholas was heir-apparent to the throne, his father failed to prepare him for his future role as Tsar.
+Though Nicholas was heir-apparent to the throne, his father failed to prepare him for his role as Tsar.
 He attended meetings of the State Council; however, as his father was only in his forties, it was expected that it would be many years before Nicholas succeeded to the throne.
 Sergei Witte, Russia's finance minister, saw things differently and suggested to the Tsar that Nicholas be appointed to the Siberian Railway Committee.
 Alexander argued that Nicholas was not mature enough to take on serious responsibilities, having once stated "Nikki is a good boy, but he has a poet's soul...God help him!"
 Witte stated that if Nicholas was not introduced to state affairs, he would never be ready to understand them.
 Alexander's assumptions that he would live a long life and had years to prepare Nicholas for becoming Tsar proved wrong, as by 1894, Alexander's health was failing.